CrazyCloudCraft/wikitest/Expansion-cloud.md

 The expansion-cloud can be seen under https://api.extendedclip.com/all

 ## How it works
+PlaceholderAPI connects to the ecloud on startup of your server, to check if the cloud is available and how many expansions are available on it.
-When you run `/papi ecloud download <expansion name>` will PlaceholderAPI connect to the site, to first check, if that expansion exist.
-If it does, then the plugin will start to download the latest jar-file from it.
+If you run `/papi ecloud download <expansion>` PlaceholderAPI will connect to the site to first check if the specified expansion exists and then downloads it, if it does.

-It also connects and uses the site, whenever you start the server or list the expansions available or installed.
+You can disable the connection to the cloud by setting `cloud_enabled` to false.

 ## Adding your own expansion
 You can add your own expansion to the expansion-cloud for others to use.